Credit Report Importance_Banner_WC

 Why is Credit Report Important?

-The credit report is the only source of information that can be used to calculate your CIBIL or credit score – a 3-digit number often used by lenders to determine whether or not you have the ability to repay the loan.
-Thus, it is one of the first things that financial institutions will ask for before sanctioning loans or approving credit cards.
+The credit report is the only source of information that can be used to calculate your CIBIL or credit score – a 3-digit numerical representation of your creditworthiness.
+Thus, it is one of the factors accessed before sanctioning loans or approving credit cards.

 What All Is Included in a Credit Report?_WC